 Ultimately, Lean and Six Sigma are complementary strategies that offer significant benefits when implemented individually.
 However, used in combination they provide a cohesive approach that increases improvements in quality, efficiency, and productivity.

 Lean Six Sigma is a leading management technique that maximizes production efficiency and maintains control over each step in the process.
-For more information on Lean Six Sigma tools, concepts, training, and certification, contact Thomas Pyzdek, well-known Lean Six Sigma expert and author of The Six Sigma handbook, a standard reference in the field.
+For more information on Lean Six Sigma tools, concepts, training, and certification, contact the Pyzdek Institute.